 Yo!
 I’m Paul Jun.

 You might know me from my work at CreativeMorings, as a coach for Seth Godin’s The altMBA, or things I worked on at the brand agency COLLINS.
 I also co-created The Observers, a publication about photobooks.
 Maybe I took your portrait.
-Or you may read my old blog from 2010-2019, Motivated Mastery (RIP), my book Connect the Dots, or my essays on Adobe’s 99u.
-Today, I’m the Principal Creative Director at Mixpanel.
+Or perhaps you’re one of the OGs from 2010 who read Motivated Mastery (RIP), my book Connect the Dots, or my essays on Adobe’s 99u.
+Either way, what up.

 WTF is Kimchi & Gabagool?